ShashGreninja/ICTCProject/README.md

 # ICTCProject
-This is the repository containing files and code related to ICTC 3.0, IIT Patna (2025 edition).
+This is the repository containing files and code related to ICTC 3.0, IIT Patna (2025 edition)'s Star Problem Statement - CollabNest.

 # Project Sharing and Contribution Platform